Achilles Tendon Surgery and

 After the initial healing of your achilles surgery (when Step 1 and 2 of the healing process is done), temporary tissue will start to grow around tissue that was damaged during your injury or the surgery.
 Step 3 is the Growth of Temporary Tissue.

 You will start gradual movement of your achilles in a free (non-forced) way with very low impact exercises, normally with very few repetitions of activity.
 Your joint may be stiff at first, and you should expect simple and easy movement to be a bit more difficult for you to master and painful.
-Exercise of any kind is a method of increasing blood-flow in your achilles to increase the amount of oxygen, nutrients, white blood cells and anti-bodies that travel to your injured tissue.
+Exercise of any kind is a method of increasing blood-flow in your achilles to increase the amount of oxygen and nutrients that travel to your injured tissue.

 You might start with gentle active foot extensions (ie. toe curls) and flexion exercises with a hard brace/cast on at 0 - 14 days.
 Once you're out of a hard brace, pain becomes the guiding factor with tolerance of weight-bearing or any exercises/stretches.